Memories from the Royal Postmasters Gudhem Repeater Station

 In the community though, it was understood however, that if they had electricity or telephone technical problems, there were skills available at the “cable”.

 One should not forget that regular electricity and telecommunications engineers were usually called in and found himself in an unknown location.
-If the control system for the boilers at Bjurum distillery broke, it was disaster and a message was sent to the “cable”.
+If the control system for the boilers at Bjurum distillery broke, it was disaster, and a message was sent to the “cable”.
 If the telephone line broke at the person who sold eggs, it was temporarily fixed until a linesman from Falköping had the opportunity to visit.

-Association activities were extensive, with a sewing circle, the Red Cross (during the war directed toward the soldier in the field), Youth Red Cross and the women’s voluntary defense staff.
+Association activities were extensive, with a sewing circle, the Red Cross (during the war directed toward the soldier in the field), Youth Red Cross and the women’s voluntary defence staff.
 The ecclesiastical activity was not extensive probably due to the sharp Schartuan focus driven by a group of ladies.
 It was only when the Vicar, who later became Dean, Fägerlind eased up the view of the Christian activities, the bonnet wearing, fully dressed in black, older ladies in church on Sundays no longer could act as a disapproval barrier for the other parishioners.

 Familjen_Andersson_1938